 Finally, an individual can be ordered to complete a jail sentence at the ACI.
 Any term of imprisonment is a criminal conviction in Rhode Island.

-Call our experienced criminal defense lawyers today if you or a loved one is facing a criminal charge.
+Call our experienced lawyers today if you or a loved one is facing a criminal charge.
 Our attorneys will zealously fight for your rights to ensure the best possible outcome.